 She took newcomers, green sailors, even racing vets aboard,

-Got them hooked, got them racing, helped get the Yacht Club restored.
+Got them hooked, got them racing, like so many before.

 And then...."The Wreck of the JY-15"